wuxinwang1997/DeepDANet/README.md

-# The code scripts for manuscript "A Prediction-Guided Neural Network for Strong Constraint Data Assimilation"
+# The code scripts for manuscript "A Neural Network-based Four-Dimensional Variational Data Assimilation Method"

 We will release the rest of our code once we get some feedback from the reviewer.